Motorcycle racing: Rally raid

-Cross-country rally events (also called Rallye Raid or simply Rallye, alternate spelling Rally) are much bigger than enduros.
-Typically using larger bikes than other off-road sports, these events take place over many days, travelling hundreds of miles across primarily open off-road terrain.
+Rally raid events, or simply rally, are longer than enduros.
+Typically using bikes similar to those used in other off-road sports, these events take place over many days, travelling hundreds of miles across primarily open off-road terrain.
 The most famous example is the Dakar Rally, previously travelling from Western Europe (often Paris) to Dakar in Senegal, via the Sahara desert, taking almost two weeks.
 From 2009 to 2019 the Dakar Rally had been held in South America traveling through Argentina, Peru and Chile.
 Starting in 2020 the event now runs in the deserts of Saudi Arabia.
-The FIM Cross-Country Rallies World Championship also exists encompassing many events across the world, typically in desert nations.
-Such events include the Silk Way Rally, Abu Dhabi Desert Challenge, and Rallye du Maroc.
+The World Rally-Raid Championship also exists encompassing many events across the world, typically in desert nations.
+Such events include the Abu Dhabi Desert Challenge, and Rallye du Maroc.
 These events often run alongside "car" rallies (under the FIA).
+Other notable events include Silk Way Rally and Rally dos Sertões.